-Under our amended and restated certificate of incorporation currently in effect, our board of directors may, without further action by our stockholders, fix the rights, preferences, privileges and restrictions of up to an aggregate of 10,000,000 shares of preferred stock in one or more series and authorize their issuance.
+On the completion of this offering and under our amended and restated certificate of incorporation that will be in effect on the completion of this offering, our board of directors may, without further action by our stockholders, fix the rights, preferences, privileges and restrictions of up to an aggregate of 10,000,000 shares of preferred stock in one or more series and authorize their issuance.
 These rights, preferences and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences and the number of shares constituting any series or the designation of such series, any or all of which may be greater than the rights of our common stock.
 Any issuance of our preferred stock could adversely affect the voting power of holders of our common stock, and the likelihood that such holders would receive dividend payments and payments on liquidation.
 In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change of control or other corporate action.
-No shares of preferred stock are outstanding.
+On the completion of this offering, no shares of preferred stock will be outstanding.
 We have no present plan to issue any shares of preferred stock.